 263 tests were completed this week with 21 pending results.
 In total, 3979 tests have been completed since March.
 This count does not reflect the number of individuals tested, as one person can be tested multiple times.

 ACSO rejected a request to provide the percentage of the population tested, since the population is in flux and such a value would be challenging to determine.

-Testing revealed ten new cases over one day between Sep.
-20 and Sep.
+Testing revealed ten new cases on Sep.
 21, raising the number of active cases from four to 14.
 Three new cases were confirmed on Sep.
 22, further raising the number of active cases to 17.

 Wellpath representative Jenn Diaz stated that tests are RT-PCR based and returned within 24-48 hours.
 Furthermore, only confirmatory testing is being done.
-It is unclear if individuals are tested before they are released from quarantine.
+Individuals are not tested prior to being released from quarantine.

 There may be more active cases in the jail than what ACSO reports.
 These cases may be undetected because: (a).
 Individuals are asymptomatic or (b).
 Individuals refuse testing to avoid isolation and quarantine if tested positive.